-The ICAV has created, and may in the future create: (i) additional Share Classes which are designated in a Dealing Currency that is different to the Base Currency of a Fund on a non-hedged basis (a Currency Denominated Share Class); and (ii) additional Share Classes which are designated in a currency that is either the same as, or different to, the Base Currency of a Fund which permit the foreign currency exposure of such Classes to be fully hedged against appreciation or depreciation of the Dealing Currency of that Class to the extent of the initial subscription for Shares in that Class or as may be adjusted periodically (monthly) thereafter relative to Net Asset Value movements at the discretion of the Manager (a Hedged Share Class).
-A list of the currencies available in respect of both Currency Denominated Share Classes and Hedged Share Classes is included below, and the Currency Denominated and Hedged Share Classes available in respect of each Fund can be found in Appendix J. Hedged Share Classes will be indicated by the inclusion of "Hedged" in the name of the Class.
+The ICAV has created, and may in the future create: (i) additional Share Classes which are designated in a Dealing Currency that is different to the Base Currency of a Fund on a non-hedged basis (a Currency Denominated Share Class); and (ii) additional Share Classes which are designated in a currency that is either the same as, or different to, the Base Currency of a Fund which permit the foreign currency exposure of such Classes to be fully hedged against appreciation or depreciation of the Dealing Currency of that Class to the extent of the initial subscription for Shares in that Class or as may be adjusted periodically (monthly) thereafter relative to Net Asset Value movements at the discretion of the Manager (a Hedged Share Classes).
+A list of the currencies available in respect of both Currency Denominated Share Classes available in respect of each Fund can be found in Appendix J. Hedged Share Classes will be indicated by the inclusion of "Hedged" in the name of the Class.
 Currency Denominated Share Classes will be indicated by the inclusion of the relevant Dealing Currency, as set out below, in the name of the Class.